 Server Stars Language Tools Transport

-call518/MCP-Airflow-API (44 stars, Python, MIT) is the most comprehensive Airflow MCP server.
+call518/MCP-Airflow-API (43 stars, Python, MIT, v3.6.1) is the most comprehensive Airflow MCP server.
 Forty-five tools covering DAG operations (trigger, pause, resume, list), task instance monitoring, connection and pool management, XCom data handling, event log analysis, and configuration querying.
 Standout feature: multi-version API support with dynamic v1 (Airflow 2.x) and v2 (Airflow 3.0+) selection — 43 shared tools plus 2 asset management tools exclusive to v2.
 Large environment optimization with pagination and batch processing.
 Two transport modes with bearer token authentication for remote access.
 Docker Compose deployment with Open WebUI integration.
-Three hundred forty commits on main — this is actively maintained.
+Actively maintained with frequent releases through March 2026.

 Prefect